 Actually, there is not a direct comparison between a standard tuner and the streamline™ tuning system.
 Here’s why: the term “gear ratio” refers to the number of times you must turn the tuning key in order to rotate the tuning post one full turn.
 For example, a 14:1 gear ratio means you’ll have to turn that key fourteen times to rotate the tuner’s post 360 degrees.

-In the case of the streamline™ tuning system, the tuning key (or knurled tuning knob) and the post are the same thing—so the question of gear ratio doesn’t apply.
+In the case of the Streamline™ tuning system, the tuning key (or knurled tuning knob) and the post are the same thing—so the question of gear ratio doesn’t apply.
 Instead, it is relevant to mention the thread count, which is 4-40, meaning it takes 40 turns to move the post one linear inch.
-It takes far fewer turns (5-10 full turns) to tune a string on the ag-105/eq from completely slack all the way up to pitch.
+It takes far fewer turns (5-10 full turns) to tune a string on the AG-Series Guitars from completely slack all the way up to pitch.

 Traveler Guitar instruments come with a limited lifetime warranty.
 Details here.